Toomre stability of disk galaxies in quasi-linear MOND: Observational context

 An unusually massive disk is also required by the Newtonian analysis of \citet{Peters_2018} to explain the pattern speeds of bars in LSBs, which are faster than expected in 3 of the 4 galaxies they considered.
 Similar results were obtained by \citet{Algorry_2017} upon comparing a larger sample of observed galaxies \citep{Corsini_2011, Aguerri_2015} with results from the EAGLE hydrodynamical simulations \citep{Schaye_2015, Crain_2015}.
 Higher numerical resolution is required to be more certain of this result.

 To some extent, bars and spiral features in galaxies can be triggered by interactions with satellites \citep{Hu_2018}.
-However, without disk self-gravity, any spirals formed in this way would rapidly wind up and decay due to differential rotation of the disk \citep[][page 111]{Fall_1981}.
-Even in a galaxy like M31, the simulations of \citet{Dubinski_2008} indicate that interactions with a realistic satellite population only cause mild disk heating in excess of that which arises in a control simulation without satellites.
+However, without disk self-gravity, any spirals formed in this way would rapidly wind up and decay due to differential rotation of the disk.
 Thus, evidence has been mounting over several decades that the gravity in a LSB generally comes from its disk.
 This contradicts the $\Lambda$CDM expectation that it should mostly come from its near-spherical halo of DM given the large acceleration discrepancy at all radii in LSBs.

 It has been claimed that the degree of dynamical stability observed in some galaxies appears more consistent with $\Lambda$CDM expectations than with MOND \citep{Sanchez_2016}.
 Their analysis found that NGC 6503 should have a bar in MOND but currently did not.
 In fact, this galaxy does have a faint end-on bar \citep{Kuzio_2012}.
 Given that bar strengths are expected to change with time, we might merely be observing its bar at a time when it is weak.
 Moreover, the analysis of \citet{Sanchez_2016} did not get a good MOND fit to the RC of this galaxy by assuming a distance of 5.2 Mpc and allowing a 15\% uncertainty (see their section 5.1).
 Recently, \citet{Li_2018} showed in their figure A1 that a good MOND fit can be obtained for a distance of 6.5 Mpc, outside this range but rather consistent with the 6.25 Mpc measured by \citet{Tully_2013}.
 Given the importance of the RC to the stability of a galaxy, there is clearly some doubt regarding the tension claimed by \citet{Sanchez_2016} between the MOND-predicted and observed properties of NGC 6503.
 At a larger heliocentric distance, the same rotation velocity implies a lower acceleration at the analogous position in the galaxy e.g. at its half-light radius.
 In MOND, the lack of a DM halo means this is only possible if the disk has a lower surface density.
 This would take it deeper into the MOND regime, endowing it with more stability (larger $S$ in Figure \ref{Min_sigma_r}).